 If the turnover is exceeding INR 20 Lakhs in case of a supply in the Normal Category States or

-For the purpose of the GST Act, the special category states shall include the following:
+For the GST Act, the special category states shall include the following:

 - Arunachal Pradesh